Transmit ASCII data

 - This number denotes the MO message number and cycles between 0 and 65535.

 0 - No messages waiting to be received.
 1 - New message successfully received.
-2 - Error during mailbox check / message reception.- This number denotes the MT message number and cycles between 0 and 65535.
+2 - Error during mailbox check / message reception.

 - The size (in bytes) of the MT message.